strimzi/strimzi.github.io/_posts/2019-10-23-kafka-authentication-using-oauth-2.0.md

 Since Kafka version 2.0.0 there is an extensible OAuth 2.0 compatible token-based mechanism available, called SASL OAUTHBEARER.

-At Strimzi project we have developed extensions, that provide integration with OAuth 2.0 compliant authorization servers.
+We have developed extensions that provide integration with OAuth 2.0 compliant authorization servers.
 That means that in principle you can use any OAuth 2.0 compliant authorization server to expose centrally managed users for authentication with Kafka.

-## Why OAuth 2.0
+## Why OAuth 2.0?

-Originally developed for scenarios, where web users need to give limited access to their data inside one web site to another web site, OAuth 2.0 provides at least two main benefits.
+Originally developed for scenarios where web users need to give limited access to their data inside one web site to another web site, OAuth 2.0 provides at least two main benefits.
 One is that user accounts and credentials for many services are managed centrally, organization-wide, by a dedicated identity service.
-Another important benefit is that user only ever passes credentials like username and password to that dedicated server.
+Another important benefit is that the user only ever passes credentials like username and password to that dedicated server.
-The result of authenticating is a time-limited token which user passes around to other services, and which serves to identify user, and to establish which permissions they have.
+The result of authenticating is a time-limited token which the user passes around to other services, and which serves to identify user, and to establish which permissions they have.

 ## Hands-on

 Let's see how this works.
-For OAuth 2.0 compliant authorization server we will use a basic setup of Keycloak with TLS support.
+As our OAuth 2.0 compliant authorization server we will use a basic setup of Keycloak with TLS support.
 We'll then configure a Kafka cluster with OAuth 2.0 support, and an example Kafka producer, and Kafka consumer client applications, that will use OAuth 2.0 to authenticate.

 Since Strimzi is all about Kubernetes, we assume that you have a Kubernetes cluster available.